salesforce/cloudsplaining/cloudsplaining/output/templates/guidance/glossary.md

 <div id="definition-data-exfiltration"><h6>Data Exfiltration</h6></div>

-Policies with Data leak potential allow certain read-only IAM actions without resource constraints, such as `s3:GetObject`, `ssm:GetParameter*`, or `secretsmanager:GetSecretValue`.
+Policies with Data Exfiltration potential allow certain read-only IAM actions without resource constraints, such as `s3:GetObject`, `ssm:GetParameter*`, or `secretsmanager:GetSecretValue`.
 Unrestricted `s3:GetObject` permissions has a long history of customer data leaks. `ssm:GetParameter*` and `secretsmanager:GetSecretValue` are both used to access secrets. `rds:CopyDBSnapshot` and `rds:CreateDBSnapshot` can be used to exfiltrate RDS database contents.

 <div id="definition-roles-assumable-by-compute-services"><h6>Roles Assumable by Compute Services</h6></div>